NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 Once you have your Particle Boron ([datasheet](https://docs.particle.io/datasheets/boron/boron-datasheet/)), there are a few steps to follow.

-Before starting, ensure that you have the proper Particle Boron for support in your country (2G/3G/LTE M1/CAT1). ***Note: even if you have a particular service in your country, this does not guarantee that Particle's hardware will use it; check their website.***
+Before starting, ensure that you have the proper Particle Boron for support in your country (2G/3G/LTE M1/CAT1). ***Note: even if you have a particular service in your country, this does not guarantee that Particle's hardware will use it; check their website for compatability.***

 ### Standard setup

 1. Follow the [Particle Boron quick-start guide](https://docs.particle.io/quickstart/boron/).
 2. Program the Particle Boron: See code below & note the current need to set by hand the same amount of logging intervals as data-return intervals on the Okapi and Particle boards, respectively.
-3. Insert it into the socket of a programmed (see code below) Okapi data logger.
+3. Insert the Particle Boron board into the socket of a programmed (see code below) Okapi data logger.

-Upon starting the system, the Particle board and the data logger should function together.
+Upon starting the system, the Particle Boron board and the data logger should function together.

 >> NOTE: The number of log events before a data transmission is hard-coded into `Okapi.h`.
 We need to allow this to be user-set.